xinzhan/core-services.en/help/interface/marketing-cloud-interface.md

 **Known Issue**

 Many of the maintenance notifications around scheduled maintenance / product updates are missing from the notifications email digest.
-We are working to ensure all maintenance notifications are included in the email digest.
+We are working to ensure that all maintenance notifications are included in the email digest.

 ## August 8, 2017 {#section_2313A875454044F490B418506DD24593}